luukitto/animal-farm-frontend/README.md

 Anyway,
 Good morning to you and good night to myself.

 P.S.
-For angular related instruction, please take a look at [Guide](guide.md).
+For angular related instructions, please take a look at [Guide](guide.md).

 Cheers,
 Luka